orangeduck/PyAutoC/README.md

 * Is this just macro hacks?
 Can I really use it with my production code?

-  There are certainly some macro tricks going on, but most of them are pretty simple or easy to explain - they are just there to save you typing.
+  There are certainly some macro tricks going on, but most of them are pretty simple and nothing to gruesome - they are just there to save you typing.
 I use it to wrap my game engine Corange (~10000 LOC, ~1000 functions) without any issues.
 If you are worried send me an email and I'll explain the internals so that you can decide for yourself.

-* How do unions work?

-  They work the same way as structs.
-All the PyAutoStruct functions should be fine to use on them.
-Like in C though, accessing them "incorrectly" in python will result in the raw data being interpreted differently.

-* Does this work with C++?

-  Not something I have tried, though I can't see why it wouldn't work with the C-compatible features.
-If you want to wrap C++ perhaps you should look into boost.python, which is very similar.